Affects Version/s: 3.0.0

 Q2.
 What problem is this proposal NOT designed to solve?

-This is not trying to implement any of the processing itself in a columnar way, with the exception of examples for documentation, and possibly default implementations for partitioning of columnar shuffle.
+This is not trying to implement any of the processing itself in a columnar way, with the exception of examples for documentation.

 Q3.
 How is it done today, and what are the limits of current practice?